ServiceComposer/ServiceComposer.AspNetCore/docs/README.md

-# ASP.NET Core on .NET
+# Documentation

+## Hosting

-ServiceComposer leverages the Endpoints support to plugin into the request handling pipeline.
-ServiceComposer can be added to existing or new ASP.NET Core projects, or it can be hosted in .NET console applications.
+ServiceComposer leverages the ASP.NET Core Endpoints support to plugin into the request handling pipeline.
+ServiceComposer can be added to existing or new ASP.NET Core projects, or it can be hosted standalone in .NET console applications.

 ## Supported .NET versions

 Starting with version 5.0, ServiceComposer targets .NET 10 only.

+> [!NOTE]
-## Note about thread safety
+> About thread safety

-If resources are shared across more than one handler they must be [thread-safe](thread-safety.md).
+> If resources are shared across more than one handler they must be [thread-safe](thread-safety.md).

 ## Upgrade guides